NuGet/Home/proposed/2022/vulnerabilities-in-restore.md

 ### Allow sources to upstream vulnerability information

-While the NuGet tooling does support multiple sources and a means to control which packages come from which source through [Package Source Mapping](https://learn.microsoft.com/en-us/nuget/consume-packages/package-source-mapping), all configurations are not going to contain nuget.org, and thus won't easily get the data curated from the [GitHub Advisory Database](https://devblogs.microsoft.com/nuget/how-to-scan-nuget-packages-for-security-vulnerabilities/).
+While the NuGet tooling supports multiple sources, not all configurations are going to contain nuget.org, and thus won't easily get the data curated from the [GitHub Advisory Database](https://devblogs.microsoft.com/nuget/how-to-scan-nuget-packages-for-security-vulnerabilities/).

 The [V3 protocol](https://learn.microsoft.com/en-us/nuget/api/overview) and the resource architecture would allow a source to link to a resource that may not be hosted by them.
 Not every source would want to setup a pipeline for processing vulnerability information.
 They can instead just "point" to the nuget.org information.